There are two main times when emergency information is important.

 This website provides guidance on the basics of preparedness, as well as help in organizing your local Ready Community.
 You can find out who your local Community Leaders are on the Find My Leaders page.
 If you don't already have an organized community where you live, start one!
 We make it easy.

 You can connect to the WPV-Ready social resources using the links at the bottom of any page.
 You will also find links for Zonehaven's evacuation zone tool, and SMC Alert, our primary method of sending emergency alerts to residents in the district.

 After a major earthquake, there may be few or no transmitters operating, including cell systems and internet connections.
 In this case, you don't really need an alert; you already know there was an earthquake.

 For events like wildfire or severe storm, one of the emergency alert systems may be your best way of getting timely notice that it's time to evacuate or find shelter.
 In our area, the first and best way to get these alerts is the SMC Alert system.
 Learn more, and sign up, in the section below.

 There are a number of broader alert systems.
 All public transmitters, radio and television, are required to carry certain alerts.
-In a large-scale emergency, certain radio stations become full-time emergency information broadcasters (KQED, etc).
+In a large-scale emergency, certain radio stations become highly-reliable, full-time emergency information broadcasters, including AM stations KGO 810, KCBS 740, and KNBR 680, and FM stations KQED 88.5 and KCBS 106.9.
 And there are systems like Wireless Emergency Alert (WEA), and the Emergency Alert System (EAS) created by the FCC.
 Each of these is described in more detail below.

 Once an emergency incident begins, it is also important to have sources of more detailed information.
 In your neighborhood, you can create a bulletin board system to post status updates, requests for service, locations of other services and so forth.
 Public broadcasters will transmit similar information for the whole area.
 And our WPV-CERT team will provide information for our fire district.